Edgarhv/Individual-Self-Assessment/README.md

 -We can see that R-squared is equal to 0.691, which means that the regression equation can explain the 69.1% variation in player value.

 After that , and to improve our project we used a library called Py Caret that helped us find the best possible model for the data.
 Finally, we used the Extra Tree Regression Model that gives us  R2 of 0.732

+## Future Iterations
+* Incorporate new data

+* Divide the data by clusters  (e.g. player position)

+* Run the model for a more recent season and compare the results.